allinbits/chronolibrary/README.md

 # TemporaLib

-Contains all repositories that have to do with working with event sourcing.
+Contains all repositories that have to do with working with Tempora event sourcing.

 - [TemporaState](./packages/temporastate/README.md)
   - A small indexer that reads the cosmos bank module transfers and parses the relevant information for every transaction.